anmol-janmejay/anmol-janmejay/README.md

 <h3 align="center">A passionate Software developer from India</h3

 # 💫 About Me:
-A B.Tech graduate in ECE, currently deepening my skills in Data Structures, Algorithms, and AI/ML to build intelligent tech solutions.<br>
+ Enthusiastic and detail-oriented B.Tech student specializing in Artificial Intelligence and Data Science.
+Passionate about leveraging machine learning and deep learning techniques to solve real-world problems.
+Strong skills in Python, data analysis, and model development.
+Eager to contribute to innovative projects and collaborate with like-minded professionals.<br>

 # 💻 Tech Stack: